varnishcache/varnish-cache/doc/sphinx/reference/varnishstat.rst

 CURSES MODE
 ===========

-When neither -1, -j or -x options are given, the application starts up in curses mode.
+When neither -1, -j nor -x options are given, the application starts up in curses mode.
 This shows a continuously updated view of the counter values, along with their description.